Skip to main content

 Depositions are sworn out-of-court testimony in which a person answers questions from an attorney.
 A court reporter will make a transcript of all that is said.

-While depositions can vary in length depending on the complexity of the case, the Federal Rules of Civil Procedure generally limit depositions to one day of seven hours.
-However, in certain circumstances where more time is necessary, parties can seek permission from the court to extend the duration of a deposition beyond this limit.
+While depositions can vary in length depending on the complexity of the case, the Federal Rules of Civil Procedure generally limit depositions to one day, with a maximum of seven hours.
+In certain circumstances where more time is necessary, parties can seek permission from the court to extend the duration of a deposition beyond this limit.

 Although all experienced attorneys have their own strategies for depositions, there are basically three reasons to do them: